-Students must achieve a grade of "B -" or better in all OT courses.
-If a student earns one "C" in a course, they will be put on program probation.
-Students placed on program probation will be required to meet with the Program Director and advisor to determine an academic plan to be presented to and discussed with the faculty.
-Faculty will review the student's performance overall for approval to continue in the program.
-Students receiving an "F" in any course will be out of sequence and, thus, dismissed from the program.
+To progress through the program students must achieve a grade of "C" or better in all OT courses.
+If a student earns one "C" in a course they will be given an academic warning.
+The second "C" will result in being placed on program probation.
+More than two C's_will place a student at risk of not meeting the program continuance criteria and graduate school graduation requirements.
+Students placed on warning or probation may be asked to devise an academic plan to be presented to and discussed with the faculty.
+Students receiving an "F" in any course will be out of sequence and thus, dismissed from the program.
 Students may appeal a dismissal decision in the following order; to the 1) Chair of the program, 2) Dean of the School of Health Professions and Education, 3) Academic Standards Committee, and 4) Provost.